drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **ModelForms**
 > These bad boys are used to create a form(Django/HTML form) from a model.
 In other words, Django provides a special class which can autogenerate a form for a model.
 This modelForm subclass can provide form level and model level validation.
 Just like normal form validation, model form validation is triggered implicitly when calling `is_valid()` or accessing the `errors` attribute and explicitly when calling `full_clean()`, although you will typically not use the latter method in practice.
+A form is `bound` when data has been given to the form for validation.

     > The primary task of a Form object is to validate data.
 With a bound Form instance, call the `is_valid()` method to run validation and return a boolean designating whether the data was valid.
-It also has a side effect of populating the `errors` attribute
+It also has a side effect of populating the `errors` attribute.

-    > **Django quirk: _update_errors() allows overriding the corresponding model validation error Override any validation error messages defined at the model level with those defined at the form level.**
+    > Django quirk: _update_errors() allows overriding the corresponding model validation error Override any validation error messages defined at the model level with those defined at the form level.

-    > **Django quirk: The `ValidationError` has a `message_dict` attribute that you can override to pass custom errors back to the form**
+    > Django quirk: The `ValidationError` has a `message_dict` attribute that you can override to pass custom errors back to the form

                 class ExistingListItemForm(ItemForm):